niknik3610/IoT_Platform/client_library/README.md

 **Remember, the server IP needs to be prefixed with "HTTP://", otherwise it will not work**

 ### Notes
-- At the moment you will need to have the protobuf compiler installed (instructions can be found [here](https://grpc.io/docs/protoc-installation/)), I will try to get rid of this dependency in the future
+- At the moment you will need to have the protobuf compiler installed (instructions can be found [here](https://grpc.io/docs/protoc-installation/)).